rhblind/drf-haystack/docs/advanced_usage.rst

 Highlighting
 ============

-Haystack supports two kind of `Highlighting <https://django-haystack.readthedocs.org/en/latest/highlighting.html>`_, and we support them both.
+Haystack supports two kinds of `Highlighting <https://django-haystack.readthedocs.org/en/latest/highlighting.html>`_, and we support them both.

 #.
 SearchQuerySet highlighting.
 This kind of highlighting requires a search backend which has support for